Psychological Defense Mechanisms

 Repression

-Repression is well-known in clinical psychology, and it can be challenging to work through.
+Repression is one of the most well-known defense mechanisms in clinical psychology, and it can be challenging to work through.
 Repression occurs when someone has a traumatic experience that is too painful to remember.
 However, because it is hard work for the mind to keep important repressed memories hidden, glimpses of the traumatic event will push through, for example, in dreams, until the event is remembered and processed.

 Rationalization